-that NGOs non-profit now, or neither nor market ganizations; but what are they, what is In identity? trying to would suggest using social critethan legal or economic ones.
-In this importance of that NGOs in a special nected with society way, constitutes the main difference between organizations and state and/or market organizastate organizations are connecwith society through hierarchy, rooted legitimated power, and market organizations connected with society through exchange, rooted of and goods, NGOs money connected with society through solidarity, ted in voluntary action.
-So, one can say, are solidar systems inbedded in society through solidarity.
+So. we know by now. that NGOs or non-profit organizations are neither State nor market organizations; but what are they, what is their positive identity?
+In trying to answer this question, we would suggest using social criteria rather than legal or economic ones.
+In this sense, it is of importance that NGOs are connected with society in a special way, and that constitutes the main difference between these organizations and state and/or market organizations.
+Whereas state organizations are connected with society through hierarchy, rooted in legitimated power, and market organizations are connected with society through exchange, rooted in equivalence of money and goods, NGOs are connected with society through solidarity, rooted in voluntary action.
+So, one can say, NGOs are solidar systems inbedded in society through solidarity.

 This solidarity manifests itself in two ways.

-In the first place, NGOs gain their resources from society in the form of money contribunon-paid voluntary work, and high motitions, vation.
-These contributions obtained without using force, and without the promise of In the second place, NGOs profitable exchange. transfer these resources back to society in the donations. institutional help, development aid projects.
-In the fields education and health. for example. the is normally between one segment society and another, whilst in devethe transfer is normally directed aid, from one national society to another.
+In the first place, NGOs gain their resources from society in the form of money contributions, non-paid voluntary work, and high motivation.
+These contributions are obtained without using force, and without the promise of profitable exchange.
+In the second place, NGOs transfer these resources back to society in the form of donations, institutional help, or concrete development aid projects.
+In the fields of education and health, for example, the transfer is normally between one segment of a national society and another, whilst in development aid, the transfer is normally directed from one national society to another.

 Describing NGOs as solidar systems does not mean that their internal organization is necessarily structured through solidarity.
-Organizaformally institutionalized, grounded on hierarchy and so also are NGOs their reality.
-Solidarity the connections of these organizations to sotheir existence ciety. and not as organizathough aspects of non-formalized behavior and working styles draw on solidarity as an attitude.
+Organizations, always formally institutionalized, are grounded on hierarchy and so also are NGOs in their internal reality.
+Solidarity describes the connections of these organizations to society, and not their existence as organizations, even though aspects of non-formalized behavior and working styles draw on solidarity as an attitude.

 NGOs are not NGOs.
 Even though they are all solidar systems, their standing and performance varies greatly.
-Leaving other forms such as organizations quasi-non-governmental or quasi-non-profit organizations aside, NGOs their programs. size, etc..
-Taking memberships, enormous differences, an endless Instead. typology NGOS could emerge. would again suggest looking more closely at which NGOs are connected with society. differentiate NGOs which can directly or indirectly coupled with society, better with different segments of society.
+Leaving other forms such as quasi-non-governmental organizations or quasi-non-profit organizations aside, NGOs vary in terms of their programs, size, organizational structure, memberships, etc..
+Taking account of these enormous differences, an endless typology of NGOs could emerge.
+Instead, we would again suggest looking more closely at the ways in which NGOs are connected with society.
+Here we can differentiate NGOs which are directly or indirectly coupled with society, or better with different segments of society.

-obvious. that by origin, most closely connected associations, of, established part christian churches. or charitable institutions, professional Germany 85 in NGOs are in that case, bound indirectto society via their home organization. their work This scope it also means alies inside that these well-established in the pluralistic decision-making structure of various and this means that a connected NGO can rely on this stronghold.
+It is quite obvious, that by origin, the most important NGOs are closely connected to, or even form part of, established associations, such as churches, christian or non-christian charitable institutions, professional federations, and even - as in Germany - political parties.
+NGOs are in that case, bound indirectly to society via their home organization.
+They have to legitimate their work first to them.
+This might weaken the scope of action of this type of NGO, but it also means that they can rely on strong alies inside of society.
+We should not forget, that these home organizations are well-established in the pluralistic decision-making structure of various countries and this means that a connected NGO can rely on this stronghold.
 The home organization might guarantee a steady access to donors, might back the NGO in political conflicts, and might even give monetary or professional help.
 Certainly, the price to be paid by the NGO is conformity with the demands of loyality to its "big brother".